Are your Twitter engagements even human users?

 Non-Unique Clicks is the number of repeat clicks made by any of the unique visitors, after their first click.

-Spiders/Bots are “non-human-clicks” coming from robots or web-crawlers (such as search engine crawlers, RSS feed generators, validators, etc.).
+Spider bots are “non-human-clicks” coming from robots or web-crawlers (such as search engine crawlers, RSS feed generators, validators, etc.).

 This is such an important metric tool to use, giving you real human metrics, the ones that matter.